mb6611/claude-dotfiles/plugins/git/commands/commit.md

 argument-hint: [optional: commit scope]
 ---

 I have just finished one or more changes.
-It's time to commit and push.
+It's time to commit.

 ## Phase 1: Analysis